Parkwood Trust

 Is there an entry fee?

-Yes, there is an entry fee called a Common Facility Site Donation, which is $35,000 for villas and flats and $10,000 for Parkwood Lodge apartments.
+Yes, there is a one off entry fee called a Common Facility Site Contribution.
+The Common Facility Site Contribution is $35,000 for villas and flats.
 The entry fee is always included in prices quoted to you.

 How much of that fee do you get back on sale?